 Status and Distribution

-Very local, occasionally locally common, in south-west England (including Lundy Island), the Isles of Scilly and the Channel Islands.
-Possibly expanding its range, with a single moth being found in Dorset in 2003.
+Very local though occasionally locally common, in south-west England (including Lundy Island), Isles of Scilly and the Channel Islands.
+A single moth was attracted to MV light in Dorset in September 2004.

 Bradley & Fletcher no: